-For 2013 this Program is limited to public schools that are interested in participating in the ESIP, incentives to subsidize the cost of having an energy audit of their facilities performed.
+This program offers qualifying municipalities and other government agencies, including New Jersey State Colleges and Universities and select non-profits, incentives to subsidize the cost of having an energy audit of their facilities performed.
+Select non-profits are those entities that are exempt from taxation under Section 501 (c) (3) of the Internal Revenue Code.
 Entities with peak monthly demand ≤ 150 kW will not be audited but will be moved to Direct Install.
 Market Manager will have the ability to grant exceptions in cases where the entity demonstrates interest in measures that are not available under the Direct Install Program, such as building shell measures and windows and/or participation in New Jersey's Energy Savings Improvement Program.